 Decluttering my closet was a year long project.
 When I started decluttering my home a year and a half ago, I never thought it would take more than a year.
 Today I am sharing my closet decluttering results – closet before & after.

 My whole life I have always wanted a super organized closet, but something was holding me back.
 It turns out that “something” was the amount of stuff in the closet.
 I never thought that getting rid of some stuff would make my closet look so much better.As I decluttered I learned some tricks that really helped me with the decluttering process.
 You can pull everything out and see if it brings you joy, but if you are trying to become more minimal I found a few things that help move the process along.
 Here are my closet decluttering results.

-Before the decluttering:
+Before the Closet decluttering:

 Go into your closet and turn everything that is hanging so that the hanger is facing out.
-After you wear each item, return it to the closet with the hanger going in.
+After you wear each item, switch hangers returning it to the closet with the hanger going in.
 In about 6 months you can clearly see what you have worn and what you didn’t wear.

 One thing I changed early in my closet organization was my actual hangers.
 I decided that my closet looked so much better with all black hangers.
 I like a combination of black plastic hangers and velvet hangers.

 I like to use the capsule wardrobe system.
 There are so many different ways to organize your clothes, but I like to hang my current capsule wardrobe.
 Everything else, the clothes I wear in the other 3 seasons I keep folded in my drawers.
 This way when I look in my closet I don’t have to sift through stuff that isn’t seasonally appropriate.

 Anything that doesn’t fit – The odds are when this item does eventually fit you probably won’t want it anymore